 Other top places for a walk or jog (but not cycling quite as much) include the following:

-- Ambleside to Dundarave (in West Vancouver – there is good cycling too, especially if you head through the trails towards the Capilano River, but from Ambleside to Dundarave it’s better on foot).
+- Ambleside to Dundarave – the seawall in West Vancouver.
+There is good cycling here too, especially if you head through the trails towards the Capilano River.
+From Ambleside to Dundarave though it’s better on foot.

-- Rice Lake (in North Vancouver with a hiking trail around it.
-There are good cycling and mountain biking trails in the immediate area, just not around the lake itself).
+- Rice Lake – a small lake in North Vancouver with a hiking trail around it.
+There are good cycling and mountain biking trails in the immediate area too, just not around the lake itself.

-- Pacific Spirit Regional Park in the UBC Endowment Lands at the University of British Columbia.
+- Pacific Spirit Regional Park – a large forested area in the UBC Endowment Lands at the University of British Columbia.
 It’s a great place for hiking, walking, jogging and even mountain biking (but not to so much “cycling”, although you can do that on the roads).

 Vancouver Bike Trails

 Other best places for leisurely bike rides (i.e., flat paved areas with only slight hills) include the following: